mikanikos/Fork-Accountability/README.md

 ## Acknowledgments

-The project is developed as a semester project in collaboration with the Distributed Computing Lab at EPFL.
+The project is developed as a semester project in collaboration with the [Distributed Computing Lab](https://dcl.epfl.ch/site/) at [EPFL](https://www.epfl.ch/en/).

+Thank you [Jovan](https://github.com/jovankomatovic5) and [Adi](https://github.com/adizere) for providing all the theoretical background and advice during the development of the project.